-- Ensure the Strategy is hosted on the HGGT Website and Partner District Council websites as a key material planning consideration in assessing planning applications. - Ensure the Strategy guides the masterplanning decisions for, or impacting upon, the HGGT; - Secure Public Sector funding for infrastructure and measures identified in the programme; - Maximise developer funding/contributions, without which the Strategy cannot be delivered; - Identification of resources to develop a monitoring and evaluation strategy, building on the Strategy's target. - Develop a detailed delivery plan to produce a funded and prioritised programme as part of the HGGT annual business planning for delivery of actions: - a.
+- 43. Secure Public Sector funding for infrastructure and measures identified in the programme; - 44.
+Maximise developer funding/contributions, without which the Strategy cannot be delivered; - 45.
+Identification of resources to develop a monitoring and evaluation strategy, building on the Strategy's target. - 46.
+Develop a detailed delivery plan to produce a funded and prioritised programme as part of the HGGT annual business planning for delivery of actions: - a.
 Consideration of details such as timescales, funding sources, delivery options, locations and priorities. - b.
 Alignment of principles, particularly the transport hierarchy, and speed of achieving the 50 and 60% modal share target.